omeriko9/fibromatic/README.md

 ### Raspberry Pi

 I used headless RPi zero with Raspberry Pi OS.
 You can pre-configure WiFi SSID & key (by using wpa_supplicant file), and enable SSH in advance.
 That way you won't need to connect a keyboard and a screen after inserting the SD Card.
-Google for a guide on how to do it, here is an [example of one](https://core-electronics.com.au/tutorials/raspberry-pi-zerow-headless-wifi-setup.html)
+Google for a guide on how to do it, here is an [example of one](https://core-electronics.com.au/tutorials/raspberry-pi-zerow-headless-wifi-setup.html).

-**firbopi** is the NodeJS root folder.
+**fibropi** is the NodeJS root folder.
 Install NodeJS (I used version 14) on the RPi, and run `npm install` on that folder.
 Then you can start the server normally with `node app.js` or use watch to monitor file changes and run it with `npm run watch`.